NotSnowden/chat-room/README.md

 start the server\
 `java Server`

-using another machine, start the client (tests on localhost are obviously supported)\
+using another machine, start the client (tests on localhost are supported)\
 `java Client`

 **enjoy!**